Brayan Cortés: Peñarol (loan)

 On 1 August 2025, Cortés joined on loan to Uruguayan club Peñarol on a deal until December of the same year with an option to buy.

+Argentinos Juniors (loan)

+On 4 January 2026, Cortés joined Argentinos Juniors on a one-year loan.

 International career

 Chilean under-20 team

 Cortés participated for Chile U20 at the 2013 South American Youth Football Championship, where the U20s reached its qualification to 2013 FIFA U-20 World Cup.
 He played one game during the contest in a 3–2 group stage win over Paraguay, being chosen as the man of the match.

 Prior the Youth World Cup held in Turkey, Cortés played some exhibition games, highlighting a 4–4 draw with Uzbekistan where he performed well during the ninety minutes and saved a shoot during the penalties which bring to Chile the victory.
 On 31 May 2015, Cortés was included by Mario Salas in the 23-man roster to face the category's World Cup.

 In 2015, he was included again in a Chilean national under-20 team roster, after being nominated by Hugo Tocalli to the South American Youth Championship in Uruguay.
 Cortes played in the Estadio La Corregidora in Querétaro, Mexico for the Chile national team against Mexico.